 - 2.2 The stability as well as the usability shall be deemed as verified and evidenced for the standard design described in these Instructions on account of the general type approval issued by the DIBt.
-Any deviations to this standard design are permissible when, in individual cases, the stability and usability are evidenced in writing in line with the technical building requirements and the findings detailed in the approval Z-8.1-185.1 from 3 January 2016. - 2.3 The stability may also be evidenced with the help of measurement tables or calculation aids which have been prepared on the basis of the technical building requirements. - 2.4 Deviations to these Instructions are possible when, in individual cases, the safety of the erecting processes has been verified in writing (for example: against falling, stability in intermediate states). - 2.5 The erecting, modification and dismantling of the system scaffolding may only be carried out under the supervision of a qualified person (supervising official) by suitably qualified staff after having been instructed specifically on the site itself and on the results of the risk assessment.
+Any deviations to this standard design are permissible when, in individual cases, the stability and usability are evidenced in writing in line with the technical building requirements and the findings detailed in the approval Z-8.1-185.2 (supplementary technical information in this respect has been compiled in section 10). - 2.3 The stability may also be evidenced with the help of measurement tables or calculation aids which have been prepared on the basis of the technical building requirements. - 2.4 Deviations to these Instructions are possible when, in individual cases, the safety of the erecting processes has been verified in writing (for example: against falling, stability in intermediate states). - 2.5 The erecting, modification and dismantling of the system scaffolding may only be carried out under the supervision of a qualified person (supervising official) by suitably qualified staff after having been instructed specifically on the site itself and on the results of the risk assessment.
 Qualified staff may be master scaffolders, persons successfully qualified as scaffolders, certified senior scaffold fitters, certified scaffold group leaders, people with comparable expertise and construction trade training as well as adequate practical professional experience in the scaffolding business.